fededri/Arch/README.md

 Depending on what type of `Next` object the ***Updater** returns in addition to changing the state, you can dispatch **SideEffects** and **Events**

 ## SideEffects
 They are usually blocking or long running operations like database transactions or network requests.
 When a SideEffect is dispatched, a new coroutine is created in order to execute it.
-By default the coroutine will be cancelled if the ViewModel is cleared, but you can pass in a custom `CoroutineScope` if you want to keep alive the coroutine even after the ViewModel is cleared, my recommendation -if that is the case - is create a `CoroutineScope` inside your 'Application' class and pass it to the SideEffect's constructor
+By default the coroutine will be cancelled if the ViewModel is cleared, but you can pass in a custom `CoroutineScope` if you want to keep alive the coroutine even after the ViewModel is cleared, my recommendation -if that is the case - is to create a new `CoroutineScope` inside your `Application` class and pass it to the SideEffect's constructor

+##Events
+Usually they represent something that you want to notify to your view layer like popups, animations and transitions.
+If you have a single-activity architecture with multiple fragments, you can observe the same events from several fragments.